 - How to use simple ICT tools to empower all students in an inclusive environment and also develop their intercultural awareness in the increasingly diverse contemporary classroom;

-- How to take advantage of European opportunities to tackle common issues in education, to support students’ acquisition of European values and key-competences, and possibly prepare teachers for future European and international projects.
+- How to take advantage of European opportunities to tackle common issues in education, to support students’ acquisition of European values and key competencies, and possibly prepare teachers for future European and international projects.

 The course will help the participants to understand how to: